nhhoang-tony/Latte-art/README.md

 # <a href="https://latteart.tonynguyen61.com" target="_blank" rel="noopener noreferrer">Visit</a>

-# A personal gallery of latte arts that I made.
+# A personal gallery of latte art that I made.

 ## To run gallery locally